Delia Derbyshire: Dramatic and documentary portrayals

 In 2002, BBC Radio 4 broadcast a radio play entitled Blue Veils and Golden Sands as part of its Afternoon Play strand, telling the story of Derbyshire and her notable musical work.
 The play starred Sophie Thompson as Derbyshire and was written by Martyn Wade.

 In October 2004, the Tron Theatre in Glasgow hosted Standing Wave, a play written by Nicola McCartney focusing on the life of Derbyshire.
 This was produced by Reeling and Writhing, directed by Katherine Morley, score by Pippa Murphy.

 In 2009, Canadian filmmaker Kara Blake released The Delian Mode, a short documentary film about Derbyshire.
 The film won the Genie Award for Best Short Documentary Film in 2010.

 In 2013, the BBC showed a television drama depicting the creation and early days of Doctor Who in 1963, called An Adventure in Space and Time, as part of the celebrations for the programme's 50th anniversary.
 Derbyshire appeared as a character in it, portrayed by Sarah Winter.

 Episode 5 "Derbyshire" of the BBC children's science TV programme Absolute Genius with Dick & Dom is an exploration of Derbyshire's creation of the Doctor Who theme recording using her techniques on equipment archived from the Radiophonic Workshop.

 Coventry-based theatre company Noctium Theatre produced a play named Hymns for Robots about Derbyshire's working life, which played at the 2018 Edinburgh Fringe festival.

 In 2017, a short film by Caroline Catz, Delia Derbyshire: The Myths And The Legendary Tapes (2017) was screened at the BFI London Film Festival.
 It has been expanded into a feature-length movie that debuted in October 2020.

 The 2020 documentary Sisters with Transistors touches on Delia Derbyshire's work in electronic music and the composing of the Doctor Who soundtrack.

-Derbyshire was also featured in episode 4 of Mark Ronson's "Watch the Sound" 2021 documentary series on AppleTV+.
+Derbyshire was also featured in episode 4 of Mark Ronson's "Watch the Sound" 2021 documentary series on Apple TV+.
 The episode deals with synthesizers and hails Derbyshire's contributions.

 Honours

 Her hometown Coventry named a street after her in November 2016, the "Derbyshire Way".

 A blue plaque was unveiled at Derbyshire's former home of 104 Cedars Avenue, Coventry, on 15 June 2017 as part of a BBC initiative celebrating important musicians and venues.
 The ceremony was performed by former Doctor Who actors Colin Baker and Nicola Bryant along with BBC Coventry & Warwickshire presenter Vic Minett.

-On 20 November 2017, Derbyshire was awarded a posthumous honorary doctorate for her notable contributions to electronic music, by Coventry University, who also erected a plaque honoring Derbyshire, on their Ellen Terry Building.
+On 20 November 2017, Derbyshire was awarded a posthumous honorary doctorate for her notable contributions to electronic music, by Coventry University, who also erected a plaque honouring Derbyshire, on their Ellen Terry Building.
 Adjacent to it is a mural depicting Derbyshire.
+There is a permanent display dedicated to Delia at the Coventry Music Museum.

+In 2022, Coventry University announced that it would name its new flagship Faculty of Arts and Humanities building after Derbyshire.
+The Delia Derbyshire building was officially opened in May 2024.